-Tier 1 consists of students who met with their adviser during the designated advising week and have obtained their adviser's signature on the COAF.
+Tier 1 consists of students who met with their advisor during the designated advising week and have obtained their advisor's signature on the COAF.

-Tier 2 consists of students who meet with their adviser after Advising Week but before Late Advising Day (always held the first day of classes in the Fall and Spring Semesters) and have obtained the appropriate adviser's signature on the COAF.
+Tier 2 consists of students who meet with their advisor after Advising Week but before Late Advising Day (always held the first day of classes in the Fall and Spring Semesters) and have obtained the appropriate advisor's signature on the COAF.

-Tier 3 consists of students who meet with their adviser on Late Advising Day and have obtained the appropriate adviser's signature.
+Tier 3 consists of students who meet with their advisor on Late Advising Day and have obtained the appropriate advisor's signature.